Mike Shannon

-Thomas Michael Shannon (July 15, 1939 – April 29, 2023) was an American professional baseball third baseman and right fielder.
-He played in Major League Baseball (MLB) for the St. Louis Cardinals from 1962 to 1970, and then worked as a Cardinals radio broadcaster from 1972 to 2021.

-Shannon was raised in St. Louis, Missouri, and was an integral part of some of the Cards' most successful seasons.
+Thomas Michael Shannon (July 15, 1939 – April 29, 2023) was an American professional baseball third baseman, right fielder, and radio sports commentator.
+He played 9 seasons in Major League Baseball (MLB) for the St. Louis Cardinals from 1962 to 1970, before working as their radio broadcaster from 1972 to 2021.
+Shannon was raised in St. Louis, Missouri, and was an integral part of some of the Cardinals' most successful seasons.
 He was a part of the 1964 World Series and 1967 World Series champions.

 Shannon was the proprietor of Mike Shannon's Steaks and Seafood restaurant in downtown St. Louis until it closed on January 30, 2016.
 Shannon continued to operate two Mike Shannon's Grill locations, in Edwardsville, Illinois, that closed in 2022, and at St. Louis Lambert International Airport, which is run by his grandson, Justin VanMatre.

 Early life

 Shannon was born on July 15, 1939, and raised in south St. Louis, the second-oldest of six children of Thomas A. Shannon and Elizabeth W. Richason Shannon.
 Shannon's father was a St. Louis police officer and after getting his law degree, worked in the prosecuting attorney's office before becoming the Prosecuting Attorney for the City of St. Louis in the early 1970s.

 Shannon attended grade school at Epiphany of Our Lord Catholic School and graduated from Christian Brothers College High School in 1957.
 He was the Missouri High School Player of the Year in both football and basketball his senior year and remains the only athlete to win both awards in the same year.

 Shannon attended the University of Missouri and played college baseball for the Missouri Tigers before leaving in 1958 to begin his professional baseball career after signing with Bing Devine, general manager of the St. Louis Cardinals.
 Shannon, a quarterback, believed himself to be a better football player, and has said that if football players had been paid better during his era, he probably would have stayed at Missouri and sought a professional football career.
 His former coach Frank Broyles said that had he stayed in school, Shannon might have won the Heisman Trophy.